-The following standards shall be adhered to in all cases in which a license's license is placed on probation due. in part, to a substance abuse problem.
+The following standards shall be adhered to in all cases in which a licensee's license is placed on probation due, in part, to a substance abuse problem.
 These standards are not guidelines and shall be followed in all instances, except that the Board may impose more restrictive conditions if necessary to protect the public.
 Whether individual conditions are ordered, however, is within the discretion of the Board.

-Clinical Diagnostic Evaluations:
+Clinical Diagnostic Evaluations: [Uniform Standard #1]